denialromeo/4462-chess-problems/README.md

 * Problem 3578 seems to be a mate-in-three problem.
 I've removed the black queen so it's mate-in-two.
 * Problem 3997 seems to be a mate-in-four problem if black plays intelligently.
 Let's assume black doesn't so it's mate-in-three.
 * Problem 4423 seems to miss an escape route for the white king.
 I've added a black knight so it's mate in three.
+* Problem 4362 seems to be a mate-in-two problem.
+I've moved a black knight so it's mate in three.

 ### Acknowledgments